shpongledsummer/atmospheric-weather-card/README.md

 1. **Take a reference photo** from a corner angle to capture depth.
 2. **Generate a 3D model image** using an AI image tool with a prompt like:
    > Isometric view of a modern minimalist architectural model section from the outside on solid white background.
 [Describe your floors/rooms].
-Materials are matte white and light wood only.
+Materials are matte white and light only.
 No complex textures, studio lighting, very clean, simplified shapes.
 3. **Remove the background** and save as a transparent PNG.
 4. **Create day and night variants** with adjusted lighting/colors.
 5. **Upload** to `config/www/images/` and reference as `/local/images/my-house-day.png`.